-Graeme was called to the Bar of Ontario (Law Society of Upper Canada) in 1989, and has been practising law in Ottawa for over 28 years, having established a highly respected reputation with his clients, and his peers, as a tenacious advocate both in and outside of the courtroom.
+Graeme was called to the Bar of Ontario (Law Society of Upper Canada) in 1989, and has been practicing law in Ottawa for over 29 years, having established a highly respected reputation with his clients, and his peers, as a tenacious advocate both in and outside of the courtroom.
 This is borne out by the fact that the majority of new clients seeking out his services are referrals from old clients and other lawyers with and against whom he has had cases in the past.
 Graeme is able to communicate with his clients in both English and French.
 Graeme’s singular focus is an intense, detailed and thorough case preparation for every client.
-As a senior trial counsel he has successfully appeared before juries and every court jurisdiction in Ontario, including the Court of Appeal.
-His advocacy skills were honed with over 20 years of criminal law practice as well.
-As a senior trial counsel he has successfully appeared before juries and every court jurisdiction in Ontario, including the Court of Appeal in Toronto, as well as arguing cases to the Supreme Court of Canada.
+His advocacy skills were honed with over 21 years of criminal law practice as well.
+As a senior trial counsel he has successfully appeared before judges, juries and every court jurisdiction in Ontario, including the Court of Appeal in Toronto, as well as arguing cases to the Supreme Court of Canada.

 Through his years of experience, Graeme also brings to bear an extraordinary set of negotiating and mediating skills which bodes very well in all areas of his law practice.
 He strongly encourages all forms of alternative dispute resolution to his clients.
 Overall, his experience has led Graeme to have a calm confidence in his abilities and knowledge as a lawyer.